-Assurance in preparing the AGS for 2022/23 has been taken from the favourable LGA Corporate Peer Challenge Review.
-The final report with the findings of the Corporate Peer Challenge has now been published.
-The report highlights Stockport Council as:
+Assurance in preparing the AGS for 2023/24 has been taken from the favourable LGA Corporate Peer Challenge Review undertaken in late 2022 and the subsequent LGA revisit and report in October 2023.
+The initial report highlighted Stockport Council as:

-- An impressive organisation that works closely with local partners. - A leader in place-shaping & leadership citing our strong partnership working (with external partners as well as across the council, particularly our strong relationships with the VCFSE (Voluntary, Community and Faith and Social Enterprise) sector). - Delivering high performing services that meet the current needs of the local population well. - Having strong financial management within the organisation and good governance. - Working as one in the interests of our residents, we have a strong collaborative culture. - Having strong and trusting relationships across councillors and officers.
+- An impressive organisation that works closely with local partners. - A leader in place-shaping & leadership citing our strong partnership working (with external partners as well as across the council, particularly our strong relationships with the VCFSE (Voluntary, Community, Faith and Social Enterprise) sector). - Delivering high performing services that meet the current needs of the local population well. - Having strong financial management within the organisation and good governance. - Working as one in the interests of our residents, we have a strong collaborative culture. - Having strong and trusting relationships across councillors and officers.

-The report recognises the strong financial position the council is in despite the national backdrop but recognises the challenges of budget-setting in the current climate.
-It also notes the recruitment challenges the council is facing, particularly in areas where there is a national staff shortage such as social care roles.
+The report recognised the strong financial position the council is in despite the national backdrop but recognises the challenges of budget-setting in the current climate.
+It also notes the recruitment challenges the council is facing, particularly in areas where there is a national staff shortage such as social care roles (both in the People Directorate and in the Social Care legal services team who support the People Directorate).